-How to make a part in PTC Creo ParametricTags: inspire and connect
+How to make a part in PTC Creo ParametricTags: design and think

 Problem: How to Make a Part in Creo Parametric

 PTC Creo Parametric is one of the best software to 3-D model tools that we can print out.
 I will detail how to create a part in Creo for both our team and any other teams who need help creating a piece.
 For this demo, Creo Parametric Academic Edition was used along with a pre designed model of the part.

 To begin the model, create a new part.
 Make sure you are making the part in the right dimensions since the 3-D printer needs special requirements.
 For the 3-D printer that Iron Reign has, we chose to make all of our dimensions in millimeters.
 You can change this configuration by going into File>Prepare>Model Properties >Units.

 Once your program is set to go, go under Model and press Sketch.
 This will create the base diagram which we will raise to make our part.
 Once the sketch menu appears, you will have to choose a plane on which we will draw.
 For this sketch, we will draw from the top plane since we want to raise it from the bottom.
 To do so, press on the top plane and press sketch.
 If the view is still in an isometric format, you can change the view by pressing the button indicated in the video.

 Once the sketch is set up, we need to draw two concentric circles with the right dimensions.
 To find the dimensions, I refer often to the premade part.
 Once I have made the system, I set up centerlines vertically to be able to draw better.
 Next, I cut off the top two parts of the circle since we will put rectangles on them.